Frequently Asked Questions

 The definition of "victim" as set forth by NRS 209.4837 1981, 616 is "A natural person, governmental agency, unincorporated association or business organization which is physically injured or otherwise suffers any damages as a direct result of a criminal act for which the offender is incarcerated".
 Family members including a spouse, parent, legal guardian, grandparent, child, grandchild, sibling or spouse's parent may also qualify as a vicitim if the victim is unable to exercise their rights.

-How do I request to be notified?
+How do I get notified?

 How are notifications provided?